saiskee/project-elena/README.md

 yarn install
 yarn start
 ```
+Once the development server has started, the webapp development version will open in your default browser.

 **Note:** If you wish to build the latest version of the frontend and run it with the Flask app, simply run the `build-frontend.sh` script from the root of the directory.